P.S. I Love You (1934 song)

 "P.S.
-I Love You" is a popular song with music by Gordon Jenkins and lyrics by Johnny Mercer. published in 1934.
+I Love You" is a popular song with music by Gordon Jenkins and lyrics by Johnny Mercer, published in 1934.

 The original hit version in 1934 was recorded by Rudy Vallée, released by RCA Victor.
-It was revived in 1953 by The Hilltoppers and in the 1960s by The Vogues, and again in 1984 by country music singer Tom T. Hall.
+It was revived in 1953 by The Hilltoppers, in the 1960s by The Vogues, and again in 1984 by country music singer Tom T. Hall.
 A number of other versions have also been recorded.
-The lyrics describe somebody writing a love letter to his partner.
+The lyrics describe somebody writing a love letter to their partner.